AblionGE/IntelligentAgents2015/centralized/doc/report.md

 ## Implementation

-**Initial Solution:** For the initial solution, the set of tasks is spread over the set of vehicles: $task_i$ goes to $vehicle_{j}$ where $j = i \ mod \ N_{V}$ and the movements are such that a task is directly delivered after being picked up.
-So, in the initial solution, a vehicle carries only one task at a time.
+**Initial Solution:** For the initial solution, we give each task to one vehicle with a certain probability depending on its *costPerKM*.
+A vehicle with a lower cost will receive more tasks to deliver.
+Indeed, as described below, the initial state helps a lot the algorithm to have a better solution quickly.
+We can also note that a vehicle carries only one task at a time.
 If the case where a task is heavier than the vehicle's capacity happens, we choose another vehicle for this task.
 If no vehicle is able to carry this task, a message is displayed and the normal execution continues resulting in a failure.

 **Action:** Is represented as an enumeration being either *Pickup* or *Deliver*.